Ankr-network/ankr-docs/docs/staking/liquid-staking/dot/dot-liquid-staking-faq.md

 ### Which wallets are compatible with the aDOTb tokens?

-aDOTb is an ERC-20 token that is compatible with Ethereum-based wallets like Metamask.
+aDOTb is an ERC-20 token that is compatible with Ethereum-based wallets like MetaMask.

 ### Are there any docs about the KSM staking and how I set up my wallet etc.?